Connecticut DSLR & Mirrorless System Photography Workshops

 Natural Light - On Location Classes

-LIGHTROOM CLASSIC CLASSES
+LIGHTROOM CLASSIC EDITING CLASSES

 The final touches on your imagery should always take place using Lightroom, and Lightroom Classic is the editing software I have the most experience with.
 I can provide 1-on-1 hands-on Lightroom Classic classes for anyone that needs to develop their own post processing workflow and to learn to make proper adjustments to make their imagery POP.

 Depending on your experience, Lightroom Classic can be daunting.
 As a photographer, I have very few uses for Adobe's Photoshop software - and I primarily use Lightroom for 85% or more of my post-processing work.
 Lightroom is for photographer's and is a spectacular editing tool.
 By comparison, Photoshop's primary purpose is aimed at graphic designers & architects.
 I once read a blog that said Photoshop should rename itself "Photo-Graphic-Design and Animation".
-I'd say that's pretty accurate, and rather clever!
+I'd say that's not only pretty accurate, but rather clever!

 I'll keep the class simple yet thorough, stopping for any questions along the way.
 It is FUN to see your imagery come to life once you begin to master all of the tools that Lightroom Classic has to offer!
 The classes can last about as long as you need, however I prefer to cap it off between 2-3 hours.
 It all depends on how quickly you pick it up.
 If we need more time or you have more specific goals with photo editing, I'd be happy to schedule a follow up.